Eddie Rosario Player Props: Braves vs. White Sox

-Eddie Rosario is available when the Atlanta Braves take on Michael Kopech and the Chicago White Sox at Truist Park Friday at 7:20 PM ET.
+The Atlanta Braves and Eddie Rosario (.294 slugging percentage over his past 10 games, including one homer), take on starter Lance Lynn and the Chicago White Sox at Truist Park, Saturday at 7:15 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-4 against the Rays.

 Eddie Rosario Game Info & Props vs. the White Sox